aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ---
 ### ConnectRetries
-Maximum number of retries connecting to the server.
+Number of connection retry attempts to make when establishing a connection to the NATS server

 **Type**: Integer